WilliamPot/FakeNews/README.md

 ### Installing

-As transforming original data and writting them into csv files may take some time, they have been prepared already.
+As transforming original data and writting them into csv files may take some time, if you download files from [Google Drive](https://drive.google.com/open?id=1e0XZ0LWKJOK-fGJ9Vd8Fi000ZjqWo6q5), they have been prepared already.

 Just execute `predict.py` under the project directory, then cd to `/fnc-1` and enter `python scorer.py target.csv predict.csv` in command line.

 After this, the result including our final score will be printed out.

 On the bottom, three columns(MAX, NULL, TEST) will be displayed.
 The related score = TEST/MAX*100

+If you clone from this repository, you have to follow the steps in 'Reproducing the Submission' to rebuild the whole project.

 Reproducing the Submission
 ---